 8. Spice Souk Back Alleys

 The spice souk is a good place to visit, but the real magic is found at the end of the side lanes.
-You can visit the back streets, and you will find lost treasures of concealed stores that locals shop in and buy the spices, herbs, and tea at a very good price.
+You can visit the back streets to find lost treasures of concealed stores where locals shop spices, herbs, and tea at competitive prices.

 - Location: Deira - Al Ras